quay/clair-load-test/README.md

 # Clair Load Testing

 This project provides a simple CLI for making requests to Clair.
 Although it doesn't boast the same HTTP control as a load testing tool such as [wrk](https://github.com/wg/wrk), it does offer a way to construct API calls to Clair that all container layers to be fetched without the need for Quay.
-This tool is build on top of [clairctl](https://github.com/quay/clair/blob/cbdc9caab450489377ab1d6bb19429d54df639cc/Documentation/reference/clairctl.md) and requires it in your path.
+This tool uses [clairctl](https://github.com/quay/clair/blob/cbdc9caab450489377ab1d6bb19429d54df639cc/Documentation/reference/clairctl.md) to create manifest definitions and requires it in your path.

-> **NOTE**: `clair-load-test` is **NOT** for use on production instances of Clair, it does some not so nice things to the database.
+> **NOTE**: `clair-load-test` is **NOT** for use on production instances of Clair.

 ## Prerequisites